 SpaceX utilizes a high degree of vertical integration in the production of its rockets and rocket engines.
 Unusually for the aerospace industry, SpaceX builds its rocket engines, rocket stages, spacecraft, principal avionics and all software in-house in their Hawthorne facility.
 Nevertheless, SpaceX still has over 3,000 suppliers with some 1,100 of those delivering to SpaceX nearly weekly.

-SpaceX maintains launch sites at Cape Canaveral Air Force Station (CCAFS), Kennedy Space Center in Florida, Vandenberg Air Force Base (VAFB) in California, and Boca Chica, Texas:
+SpaceX maintains launch sites at Cape Canaveral Air Force Station (CCAFS), Kennedy Space Center (KSC) in Florida, Vandenberg Air Force Base (VAFB) in California, and Boca Chica, Texas:

 Cape Canaveral Air Force Station, Space Launch Complex 40 in Florida